tucats/ego/LANGUAGE.md

 &nbsp;

-There is a reserved name that is just an underscore, "_".
-This name means _value we will ignore._ So anytime you need to referene a variable to conform to the syntax of the language, but you do not want or need the value for your particular program, you can specify "_" which is a short-hand value for "discard this value".
+There is a reserved name that is just an underscore, "&lowbar;".
+This name means _value we will ignore._ So anytime you need to reference a variable to conform to the syntax of the language, but you do not want or need the value for your particular program, you can specify "&lowbar;" which is a short-hand value for "discard this value".

 A symbol name that starts with an underscore character is a read-only variable.
 That is, it's value can be set once when it is created, but can not be changed once it has its initial value.
 For example, when an _Ego_ program runs, there is always a read-only variable called `_version` that can be read to determine the version of the `ego` command line tool, but the value cannot be set by a user program.

 The term _scope_ refers to the mechanism by which a symbol name is resolved to a variable.
 When an _Ego_ program runs, each individual function, and in fact each basic block (code enclosed within `{...}` braces) has its own scope.
 A variable that is created at one scope is _visible_ to any scopes that are contained within that scope.
 For example, a variable created at the first line of a function is visible to all the code within the function.
 A variable created within a basic-block is only visible within the code inside that basic block.
 When a scope ends, any variables created in that scope are deleted and they no longer have a value.

 This will become clearer below when we talk about functions and basic blocks.
 In general, just know that you can reference (read or write) a value to any symbol in your same scope or an outer scope, but you can only create variables at the current scope, and once that scope is completed, the created variables no longer exist.
 A symbol can be assigned a value using an _assignment_ statement.
 This consists of the variable name that is to receive the value, and either `=` or `:=`, followed by the value to store in that variable.
 The difference between the two assignment operators is that `:=` will create a new value in the current scope, while `=` will locate a value that already exists, and write a new value to it.

       name := "Bob"
       name = "Mary"

 In this example, the first statement uses the `:=` operator, which causes the symbol `name` to be created, and then the string value "Bob" is stored in the variable.
 If the variable already exists, this is an error and you should use the `=` instead to update an existing value.
 The `=` operator looks for the named value in the current scope, and if it finds it, the value "Mary" is assigned to it.
 If the variable does not exist at this scope, but does in an outer scope level, then the variable at the outer scope is updated.

 You can also create a variable using the `var` statement, which is followed by a comma-separated list of names and finally a type value.
 The variables are all created and set to the given type, with an appropriate "zero value" for that type.

       var first, last string
       var e1 Employee{}

 The second example creates a variable based on a user-defined type `Employee`.
 The {} characters causes an instance of that type to be created and stored in the named variable `e1` in this example.
+The {}
-The {} charaacters can contain field initializations for the type, such as
+characters can contain field initializations for the type, such as

       var e2 Employee{ Name: "Bob", Age: 55}

 The type of `e2` is `Employee` and it contains initialized values for the permitted fields for the type.
 If the initializer does not specify a value for all fields, the fields not explicitly named are set to zero values for their types.

 ## Constants <a name="const"></a>

 The `const` statement can define constant values in the current scope.
 These values are always readonly values and you cannot use a constant name as a variable name.
 You can specify a single constant or a group of them; to specify more than one in a single statement enclose the list in parenthesis:

     const answer = 42